nus-cs2103/website-base/admin/tp-tasks-fragment.md

   * Even a one-second delay is considered late, irrespective of the reason.
   * For submissions done via Canvas, the submission time is the timestamp shown by Canvas.
   * When determining the late submission penalty, **we take the latest submission** even if the same exact file was submitted earlier.
 Do not submit the same file multiple times if you want to avoid unnecessary late submission penalties.
-  * The whole team is penalized for problems in team submissions.
+  * The whole team is penalized for problems in team submissions %%e.g., a -1 penalty for a team submission will be a -1 penalty for each team member%%.<br>
     Only the respective student is penalized for problems in individual submissions.{% endif %}
 * **Submit via the Canvas assignment we have set up**.
   {% if has_t %}{{ module | lower }}T students: documents should be submitted to both modules.
 It's not enough to submit to CS2101 side only.{% endif %}
 * {{ icon_important_big_red }} **Follow submission instructions closely**. ==Any non-compliance will be penalized==. e.g. wrong file name/format.
-  * For pdf submissions, ensure the file is usable and hyperlinks in the file are correct.
-Problems in documents are considered bugs too %%e.g. broken links, outdated diagrams/instructions etc.%%.
 * **Do not update the code during the 14 days after the deadline.** Get our permission first if you need to update the code in the repo during that _code-freeze_ period.
   * You can update issues/milestones/PRs even during the _code-freeze_ period.{% if cs2113 or cs2103 %}
   * [{{ module }}T only] You can update the source code of the docs (but not functional/test code) if your CS2101 submission deadline is later than our submission deadline.
 However, a code-freeze period of 1-2 days is still recommended, so that there is a clear gap between the tP submission and subsequent docs updates.{% endif %}